redis-developer/basic-redis-rate-limiting-demo-nodejs/README.md

 -   REDIS_HOST - host for redis instance.
 Can be with `redis://` or without.
 -   REDIS_PORT - port for redis instance.
 -   REDIS_PASSWORD - password for redis.
 Running redis by docker-compose, there's no password.
 Running by https://redislabs.com/try-free/ you have to pass this variable.
--   REDIS_ENDPOINT_URI - redis password, port and host encoded in redis uri take precedence over other environment variables.
+-   REDIS_ENDPOINT_URI - redis port and host encoded in redis uri take precedence over other environment variables.
 Can be with `redis://` or without.
 -   COMPOSE_PROJECT_NAME - only for docker-compose to set project name.

 ## Deployment